Šimunac Family Story

 Hatibović & Manjo families

 Eastern Bosnia-Herzegovina.
 Both the Hatibović and Manjo surnames converge on Foča, a historic town on the Drina River.
-The Hatibović name derives from the Arabic "khatib" (preacher), reflecting the Islamic heritage of this Bosniak family.
+The Hatibović family were traders in the Foča čaršija (old bazaar), operating multiple small workshops where artisans made trinkets and goods.
+Sulejman lived in the čaršija (commercial center), while Habiba grew up in Donja Mahala, close to the famous Aladža mosque (built 1549, destroyed 1992, rebuilt 2019).
+The Hatibović name derives from Arabic "khatib" (preacher).
 The Manjo surname is extremely rare, likely localized to the Foča area.

 Culture: Bosniak, Muslim tradition